 In 2013, DCU along with St Patrick's College of Education, Mater Dei Institute of Education and Church of Ireland College of Education initiated a process, which resulted in a significant development in Irish higher education and marked a milestone moment in DCU's history.
 Together, the four institutions developed an Incorporation Programme, with the goal of coming together as a single institution to form part of the 'new DCU'.
 The completion of this project has brought many positive changes to DCU.
-Most notably, it increased student numbers by approximately 6,000 bringing the total number to 19,000 in 2024.
-In addition, the completion of the Incorporation Programme in 2017 enabled the creation of the DCU Institute of Education, the first Faculty of Education in an Irish university, positioning DCU as the leading national provider of accredited education programmes in Ireland.
+Most notably, the completion of the Incorporation Programme in 2017 enabled the creation of the DCU Institute of Education, the first Faculty of Education in an Irish university, positioning DCU as the leading national provider of accredited education programmes in Ireland.

-DCU is frequently ranked among the world's top young universities by ranking agencies such as Times Higher, which places DCU 89th in the annual young universities ranking.
-A number of subject areas at DCU are ranked within the top 150 globally, according to the QS subject Rankings, including Education and Training, Sports Science, and Communications and Media Studies.
-The University is ranked 11th in the world in the Greenmetric University Rankings and 71st globally in the Times Higher Impact Rankings.
-DCU is ranked 6th globally for its contribution to reducing inequalities, 8th for improving gender equality and 27th for reducing poverty, according to Times Higher Impact Rankings, which measures university contributions to the 17 UN Sustainable Development Goals.
+DCU is frequently ranked among the world's top young universities by ranking agencies such as Times Higher, which places DCU 59th in 2024, making it the top-ranked young university in Ireland.
+A number of subject areas at DCU are ranked within the top 200 globally, according to the QS subject Rankings, including Education and Training, Sports Science, and Communications and Media Studies with English ranked in the top 150.
+The University is ranked 11th in the world in the Greenmetric University Rankings and 2nd nationally, making it a leading Irish university in energy management and climate change mitigation.
+DCU is ranked 24th globally for reducing poverty and is in the top 100 universities globally for reducing inequalities according to Times Higher Impact Rankings, which measures university contributions to the 17 UN Sustainable Development Goals.